Marker Logo

 this page online

 Location.
 36° 12.536′ N, 86° 17.334′ W. Marker is in Lebanon, Tennessee, in Wilson County.
-Marker is on East Market Street just east of North College Street, on the right when traveling west.
+It is on East Market Street just east of North College Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 211 East Market Street, Lebanon TN 37087, United States of America.
 Touch for directions.

 Civil Rights Marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, September 5, 2022
+Photographed by Darren Jefferson Clay, September 5, 2022

 2. Civil Rights Marker